daggerok/blog/README.md

 * anyway, i've added .travis.yml for build: [![build](https://api.travis-ci.org/daggerok/blog.svg?branch=master)](https://api.travis-ci.org/daggerok/blog.svg?branch=master)

 ### What is back-end? ###
-1. pure java/spring-boot application on gradle
+1. pure java/spring-boot application on gradle, travis-ci
-2. hateoas data-rest
+2. spring-data, data-rest repositories and HATEOAS
-3. default db request caching with guava
+3. default db request caching with spring caching and guava
-4. flexible, maintainable and pretty server-side on steroids :)
+4. flexible, configurable, maintainable and supper-pretty server-side on steroids :)

 * How to test
     - what do we have? index works, okay...